Can You Get Penalized for AI Content? (With Cleanup Tips)

 Detecting AI-generated content is a huge issue.
 Multiple instances of students using AI to do their homework for them have led the leading AI content tool ChatGPT to release their own detection tool based on their intimate knowledge of how their own system works.
 You can bet Google's engineers are looking very closely at that tool in developing their own versions.

-Example AI Detector Tool
+Example Ai Detector Tool

 Currently, there's no indication that Google is detecting and penalizing AI content.
 You'd know when they roll out a major algorithm update to address it, and I'll be covering the topic with great interest when it rolls around.